yash-kapila/k8s-practice/README.md

 # k8s

+Firstly, I would like to thank you for taking some time out and reviewing this assignment with me.

 This project contains a sample application(frontend + service) which can be deployed using K8S.
-It contains a basic ReactJS application for frontend while a NodeJS app for the service layer.
-Both apps are decoupled according to the [Jamstack](https://jamstack.org/) architecture.
+It contains a basic ReactJS application for frontend while a PHP app for the service layer.
+Both apps are decoupled according to the modern [Jamstack](https://jamstack.org/) architecture.

 ## Pre-requisites